xStarbound/xStarbound/README.md

 The following «[oSB]»- or «[OpenStarbound]»-tagged mods do not actually require OpenStarbound (or xStarbound) for any part of their intended functionality:

 - [Aiko's Additions](https://steamcommunity.com/workshop/filedetails/?id=3603021961) — has no OpenStarbound requirement despite the mod's description.
-- [Black interactive highlight](https://steamcommunity.com/sharedfiles/filedetails/?id=3759961571) — has no OpenStarbound requirement despite the mod's «[OSB]» tag and description.
 - [GM Vehicles](https://steamcommunity.com/sharedfiles/filedetails/?id=3644577479) — has no OpenStarbound requirement despite the mod's description.
 - [NIGHTMARE Clothin' Pack] — has no particular OpenStarbound or xStarbound support, actually, but the items are designed for clients that support extended cosmetic slots or cosmetic overlays/underlays.
 - [OpenStarbound No Highlights on Scanned Objects and Players](https://steamcommunity.com/sharedfiles/filedetails/?id=3432675895) — has no particular OpenStarbound or xStarbound support, actually.